 Please review the information below regarding the accrediting body and provisional accreditation.

-The ARC-PA has granted Provisional Accreditation to the Physician Assistant Studies Program sponsored by Clarkson University.
+The ARC-PA has granted Accreditation-Provisional status to the Clarkson University Department of Physician Assistant Studies sponsored by Clarkson University.

-The date for the next accreditation site visit is October 2014 with the comprehensive review of the program by the ARC-PA scheduled for March 2015.
+The next comprehensive review of the program by the ARC-PA is scheduled for March 2015.

 If you have questions about the accreditation process or Clarkson's status, please contact us at 315-268-7942 or email@example.com